 It is fun to learn about unique animals.
 Sunda Colugo famously known as the Flying Lemur is a unique animal that is well known for its gliding capabilities.
-We have gathered complete set of Sunda Colugo Facts that will provide you with all the Sunda Colugo Information that you need to know about it.
-Learn all the facts about Sunda Colugo, its appearance, scientific name & classification, do they actually fly, lifespan, diet, habitat, food chain, lifecycle, babies, predators, adaptations, endangerment and other interesting Sunda Colugo Facts.
+We have gathered a complete set of Sunda Colugo Facts that will provide you with all the Sunda Colugo Information that you need to know about it.
+Learn all the facts about Sunda Colugo, its appearance, scientific name & classification, do they fly, lifespan, diet, habitat, food chain, lifecycle, babies, predators, adaptations, endangerment, and other interesting Sunda Colugo Facts.

 Sunda Colugo Facts

 What Is Sunda Colugo Lemur – Sunda Colugo Flying Lemur

 - The Sunda Colugo lemur (also known as Sunda flying lemur) is a Colugo species.

 - It is also known as Malayan colugo or Malayan flying lemur.

 - Colugo means arboreal gliding mammal, which is a small group having only two species; the Sunda flying lemur and the Philippine flying lemur.

 - The Sunda flying lemur is a small furry creature, which is neither truly a lemur nor actually can fly.